The Particle Problem in Classical Gravity: A historical note on 1941: Final remarks

-We are grateful to the following colleagues for advice and help with the bibliography: Ari Pakman from Hebrew University of Jerusalem, Gabriela Simonelli from Universidad Nacional de Tucum\'an, Marc Thibeault and Marco Farinati from Universidad de Buenos Aires, Eloy Ay\'on Beato from the Centro de Estudios Cient\'{\i}ficos en Valdivia, Fidel Schaposnik from Universidad de La Plata and Rafael Ferraro from Instituto de Astronom\'{\i}a y F\'{\i}sica del Espacio.
-We thank Ana Dogliotti, Claudio Simeone and Gaetano Bertoldi for reading the manuscript.
+This work was supported by Universidad de Buenos Aires.
+The authors thank Ari Pakman and Gabriela Simonelli.
 We specially thank The Albert Einstein Archives, The Hebrew University of Jerusalem, Israel.
 G. Giribet thanks the Institute for Advanced Study.
 M. Galvagno thanks B.S.
 Portaro.